RocketChat/docs-old/contributors/contributing/documentation/markdown-styleguide.md

 ### MD039 - No spaces inside link text

-There shouldn't have spaces inside link texts.
+There shouldn't be spaces inside link texts.

 **Wrong**: